razaaasif/foodie-platform/README.md

 * There is already user is create with Id 1 and 2 and
 * restaurants are alread create with (1,2 and 3) Ids
 * 20 Menu items in total added in All restaurants
+* **kafka** must be running is your system or you can change kafka server through properties file
 ---

 ## 🚀 Endpoint